labordep/PharoGameye/README.md

 ## Licence

-This project is a personnal work, I'm not affilied with GAMEYE App.
+This project is a personal work, I'm not affilied with GAMEYE App.

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.